nicotralab/chen-et-al-sex-determination/README.md

 5. File ```rawvariants.90f1.vcf``` contains genotypes for all samples, including both parents in .vcf format.
-This file can be downloaded from **TODO: upload file and provide link**.
+This file can be downloaded [here](https://doi.org/10.5281/zenodo.6368104)